Inference-time Alignment in Continuous Space: Experiments

 \textbf{Multi-Dimensional Alignment.} Another advantage of our \method based on EBM is its ability to directly combine probability distributions, enabling compositions of rewards through sampling from the combined energy~\cite{du2020compositional}.
 In Table~\ref{tab:multi} in Appendix~\ref{app:multi}, we evaluate the capacity of \method to generalize to reward combinations, demonstrating effectiveness of \method in achieving multi-dimensional alignment.

+\textbf{Robustness to Reward Model and Reward Hacking.} We evaluate the robustness of \method to reward model quality in Table~\ref{tab:rm} (Appendix~\ref{app:reward}) and resistance against reward hacking in Table~\ref{tab:resistance_reward_hacking} (Appendix~\ref{app:exp-reward-hacking}).
+Results show that \method maintains strong performance even with imperfect reward models and does not exhibit more severe reward hacking compared to BoN, despite higher performance.

-\textbf{Robustness to Reward Model Quality.} We also evaluate the robustness of \method to reward model quality in Table~\ref{tab:rm} (Appendix~\ref{app:reward}).
-The results show that \method maintains strong performance even with imperfect reward models, demonstrating its robustness and practical applicability in real-world scenarios where reward signals may be noisy or imperfect.
+\textbf{Robustness to Reward Model and Reward Hacking.} We evaluate the robustness of \method to reward model quality in Table~\ref{tab:rm} (Appendix~\ref{app:reward}) and resistance against reward hacking in Table~\ref{tab:resistance_reward_hacking} (Appendix~\ref{app:exp-reward-hacking}).
+Results show that \method maintains strong performance even with imperfect reward models and does not exhibit more severe reward hacking compared to BoN, despite higher performance.

+{Evaluation on Advbench, measured by Average Reward ($\uparrow$) and Harmful Rate (HR $\downarrow$) with relative improvement ($\Delta$ HR $\uparrow$), covering four models and seven baselines. best marked with \textbf{boldface} and ours in \best{red}.} \resizebox{0.95\textwidth}{!}{ }

+{Evaluation on TruthfulQA, measured by Average Reward ($\uparrow$), Truthful Rate (TR $\uparrow$), Infomative Rate (IR $\uparrow$) and Diversity (Div $\uparrow$), covering four models and seven baselines. best marked with \textbf{boldface} and ours in \best{red}.} \resizebox{0.95\textwidth}{!}{ }